-Publication Date: 2013
+Publication Date: 2019

-Have you ever had trouble teaching the various topics of social psychology and fitting them together to form a coherent field?
-Unnamed Author felt like he was presenting a laundry list of ideas, research studies, and phenomena, rather than an integrated set of principles and knowledge.
-He wondered how his students could be expected to remember and understand the many phenomena that social psychologists study?
-How could they tell what was most important?
-It was then that he realized a fresh approach to a Social Psychology textbook was needed to structure and integrate student learning; thus, Principles of Social Psychology was born.
-This textbook is based on a critical thinking approach, and its aim is to get students thinking actively and conceptually – with a greater focus on the forest than the trees.
+Principles of Social Psychology by University of Minnesota Libraries (Adapted by)This textbook is based on a critical thinking approach, and its aim is to get students thinking actively and conceptually – with a greater focus on the forest than the trees.
 Yes, there are right and wrong answers, but the answers are not the only thing.
 What is perhaps even more important is how students get to the answers – the thinking process itself.
-To help students better grasp the big picture of social psychology, and to provide you with a theme that you can use to organize your lectures, this text has a consistent pedagogy across the chapters.
+To help students better grasp the big picture of social psychology, this text has a consistent pedagogy across the chapters.

-Social Problems: Continuity and Change is a realistic but motivating look at the many issues that are facing our society today.
+Social Problems: Continuity and Change by University of Minnesota Libraries (Adapted by)Social Problems: Continuity and Change is a realistic but motivating look at the many issues that are facing our society today.
 As this book’s subtitle, Continuity and Change, implies, social problems are persistent, but they have also improved in the past and can be improved in the present and future, provided that our nation has the wisdom and will to address them.

 Social Science Research: Principles, Methods, and Practices, 2nd Ed. by Bhattacherjee, AnolThis book is designed to introduce doctoral and graduate students to the process of scientific research in the social sciences, business, education, public health, and related disciplines.
 It is a one-stop, comprehensive, and compact source for foundational concepts in behavioral research, and can serve as a stand-alone text or as a supplement to research readings in any course on research methods.

 The contents and examples are designed for anyone interested in behavioral research (not just information systems people), and so, the book should appeal to most business programs, social sciences, education, public health, and related disciplines.

-This is a unique and groundbreaking collection of questions and answers coming from higher education institutions on diverse fields and across a wide spectrum of countries and cultures.
+Social Sciences and Cultural Studies: Issues of Language, Public Opinion, Education and Welfare by Lopez-Varela Azcárate, Asunción (Ed.)This is a unique and groundbreaking collection of questions and answers coming from higher education institutions on diverse fields and across a wide spectrum of countries and cultures.
 It creates routes for further innovation, collaboration amidst the Sciences (both Natural and Social) and the Humanities and the private and the public sectors of society.
 The chapters speak across socio-cultural concerns, education, welfare and artistic sectors under the common desire for direct responses in more effective ways by means of interaction across societal structures.